What is it, exactly?

 My understanding is that kids don’t like being sick.
 They don’t like needles and they don’t like doctors!

 They are only too happy to cooperate once you explain to them that junk food is keeping this disease going!
 The trouble is, the parents are not, themselves, convinced that there is anything wrong with processed food!
 After all, how can it possibly be bad?
 Everyone else is eating it!
+(But what you don’t realize is that practically everyone has at least one chronic condition and look no further than their diet.)
 So, because they are not convinced, they convey mixed messages to their child, half-heartedly suggesting that the child shouldn’t eat French fries and should try this wonderful salad instead.
 The child thinks he has some sort of choice and says NO!
-The parents, of course, cave in because they want their child to be happy.
+The parents, of course, cave in.

 It all starts with the parents and how knowledgeable they are.